 Low Point 6607′ – High Point 9142′

 Just shy of a mile after turning onto dirt, riders pass through the Arroyo trailhead, at mile 2.4.
 From Arroyo, the course continues steadily up, first on double track on Third Gulch Trail, then veering left onto singletrack on Pipeline Trail.
 Throughout this climb, riders travel from sage-covered high desert into beautiful aspen groves on the Pipeline Trail.
-1300 vertical feet above Arroyo, runners reach aid station #1, Firebox, at mile 6.5.
+1300 vertical feet above Arroyo riders reach aid station #1, Firebox, at mile 6.5.

 Racers leave the aid station and continue uphill on Hardscrabble Road briefly to a hard right turn onto Firebox Road.
 After 2 miles with some steep climbs through forest and pastureland on Firebox Road, riders veer left onto singletrack and descend to toward Dead Cow.

-A steep but short climb awaits riders as they leave the aid station onto Mike’s Night Out.
-The course rewards with sweeping views as it continues on Mike’s Night Out, gently descending to aid station #2, Spring Creek, at mile 13.0.
+A very steep but short climb awaits riders as they leave the aid station onto Mike’s Night Out.
+The course rewards with sweeping views as it continues on Mike’s Night Out gently descending to aid station #2, Spring Creek, at mile 13.0.
 A short and beautiful ride on Itch will take you to the World’s Greatest downhill much of which is fast and flowy and some is just steep.

 After a sharp left turn at the Schoolhouse trail the course brings you back up to the Spring Creek aid station through Star Wars and easy Rider.
 After Reaching Spring Creek #2 riders once again get to experience World’s Greatest.